How to Map Legacy Spot IDs to Modern Schemas

 try:

-billing = self._validate_billing_code(record.billing_code)
+billing = validate_billing_code(record.billing_code)

 self.breaker.record_success()